FlorianWilk/SpotMicroAI/Kinematics/README.md

 # How to solve Inverse Kinematics of a four-legged Robot

+What is Inverse Kinematics / IK?
+A RobotLeg consists of 3 Servos rotating things from angle amin to angle amax.
+When we know all three angles, we can determine the TargetPoint of the Leg by simple School-Math (remember sin and cos?).

+This is what is called "Forward Kinematics".
+Inverse Kinematics is, you can imagine, the inverse.
+So, we have a Point and want to know the angles of our Servos.
+This can become pretty challenging when having more than 3-DOF (Degrees of Freedom).
+But in our case it's quite trivial.

 See [this Page](https://www.ijstr.org/final-print/sep2017/Inverse-Kinematic-Analysis-Of-A-Quadruped-Robot.pdf) for more Information about Inverse Kinematics for quadruped Robots.
 We will have to do our own calculations, since SpotMicro has some specialities which are not included a those formulas.